Core Lessons

 The plan is to expose you to a lot of great tools and practices that you can have confidence using in your research.
 We will also spend time helping you plan how to actually incrementally weave them into your existing workflows.

 The point is not to overwhelm you or make you feel like it’s too late for you or that you would need to throw out and redo everything you’ve ever done in order to take the first step.
-No. By seeing what’s possible and how shared practices can make your own life easier, and life easier and more streamlined and fun with your lab and beyond, you’ll start experimenting with these practices and in a few years you will be working in a completely different way.
+No. By seeing what’s possible and how shared practices can make your own life easier, and life easier and more streamlined and fun with your team and beyond, you’ll start experimenting with these practices and in a few years you will be working in a completely different way.

 No skills required.
 We will strategize about general approaches, specific examples using R/RStudio and GitHub

 There are no skills required to participate, and we will not be teaching hands-on how to code or set up databases.
 But we will be talking about how these are important and fit together in the big picture, and how to get started learning the skills you need.
-This is an opportunity to discuss existing tools and how to engage, meet other labs, discuss next steps, and stay accountable.
+This is an opportunity to discuss existing tools and how to engage, meet other research teams, discuss next steps, and stay accountable.

 We’ll talk about tools and practices broadly, but also with specific examples using R and GitHub.
-Won’t that software eventually become outdated you say — is it worth learning them over something else?
+“Won’t that software eventually become outdated?” you say — is it worth learning them over something else?
 The answer is yes, software will change and become outdated; it always has.
 But seeing what is possible and becoming versed in embracing existing architecture and practices will set you up to make whatever transition comes, and you will make this transition with the community, not alone.
 Your skills will be transferrable skills as the actual software changes.
 Analogy: if you learn one musical instrument, you will be able to learn another one more fluidly than if you have never learned one to begin with because maybe you can read music, understand something about timing and rhythm, etc.

 Everyone is coming with different experiences & expectations